 PES-264A Tennis-Beginning

-This course covers the basic fundamentals, rules and strategies necessary to play tennis.
-Teaching the proper techniques and skills to enable the student to progress to a higher skill level.
+This course will cover the basic fundamentals, rules and strategies necessary to play tennis.
+The focus is on teaching the proper techniques and skills to enable the student to progress to a higher skill level.

 PES-264B Tennis-Intermediate